Support for Quay.io

-Quay.io is a container registry for storing containers, Helm charts, and other container-related content.
+Quay.io is a registry for storing and building container images as well as distributing other OCI artifacts.
 The service is free for those who want to set up their own public repositories and available for a fee, if you want to create private repositories.
-Quay.io also includes features for building and scanning images.
+Support is provided for paid users within the SLAs of our Red Hat Online Terms of Services.
+Support for billing and account-related issues, as well as service issues related to the hosted platform is available to Quay.io customers across all pricing tiers.

 Getting started with Quay.io